 It should go without saying that a lawyer must be honest.
 Nevertheless, Jonathan chooses to highlight his honesty because clients often remind him it is the reason they refer others to him.

-"Explaining to you why I think your case is strong or weak clearly, is critical.
-I am not satisfied our consultation is over until I truly believe you comprehend the choices that lay before you and the possible outcomes of each decision you might take.
+"Clearly explaining to you why I think your case is strong or weak is critical.
+I am not satisfied our consultation is over until I truly believe you comprehend the choices that lie before you and the possible outcomes of each decision you might take.
 I will educate you on the applicable laws to your case and you will better understand the reasons for my questions and instructions.
 I will enjoy teaching you because fear feeds on ignorance.
-Nobody enjoys laying awake at night worrying and wondering about their case.
+Nobody enjoys lying awake at night worrying and wondering about their case.
 Knowing what to expect, for the better or the worse, is better than the hell of uncertainty we would otherwise create for ourselves.
 What I love most about my job is bringing legal and emotional relief to our clients."

 Jonathan is licensed to practice law before the Executive Office for Immigration Review, the Board of Immigration Appeals, all California State Courts, the Federal District Court for Northern California, and the United States Court of Appeals for the Ninth Circuit.
-Jonathan received his undergraduate degree from the University of California at Santa Barbara with honors, his Juris Doctor from Golden Gate University School of Law, including certificates of specialization with distinction in international law and business law.
+Jonathan received his undergraduate degree from the University of California at Santa Barbara with honors, and his Juris Doctor from Golden Gate University School of Law with certificates of specialization with distinction in international law and business law.

 Jonathan was a media liaison fo the Bay Area chapter of the American Immigration Lawyers Association.
 He was also a professor of immigration and criminal law at Oakland's East Bay Law School.
 He was an attorney advisor for the Consulate General of Guatemala and